apokryphus/advanced-combat-system/README.md

 Also adds bow/arrow combat, though is limited by weapon mode.

+Each moveset also includes its own dodge and weapon-holding animations.

 Depending on which weapon mode is selected through the mod menu, the player can choose to:
 - Switch movesets based upon selected sign (Axii, Yrden, Aard, Igni, Quen) by performing light/heavy attacks, which transforms the player's weapon to match the moveset applied.
 - Set a desired moveset for either the player's steel weapon or silver weapon, in which the player's weapon will transform to match the moveset.